Cubified/affine/README.md

 ![Affine mode](https://github.com/Cubified/affine/blob/main/screenshots/affine.gif)

+(Runs extremely smoothly in alacritty, GIF reduced to 10fps for filesize).

 ### Compiling and Running

 `affine` does not depend on anything other than the C standard library and [stb_image](https://github.com/nothings/stb), meaning it can be compiled with: